AlexArcPy/intern-wiki/Running-Test-Stack.md

-Test Stack can be executed several different ways, depending upon your needs:
+Running Test Stack is straightforward.
+The only real requirement is that the package you are testing should be a sibling of the Test Stack package.
+There are several different ways to actually use Test Stack, depending upon your needs:

 # As a stand-alone browser client